powellgenomicslab/tenk10k_phase1/plotting_notebooks/README.md

 # Plotting notebooks

-Notebooks to reproduce figures generated in the analysis of these data
+Notebooks to reproduce figures generated in the analysis of the TenK10K phase 1 data.

 ## [scRNA-seq QC](qc_plots)